-Note: The period of 20 weeks or more does not need to be a single continuous period.
-You can add together any separate periods that you received these benefits and credits, as long as they were no more than eight weeks apart.
+Note 3: The 20 weeks does not need to be a single continuous period.
+You can add together:

-- Your disability is likely to last for at least six months or the rest of your life. - Your gross earnings (before tax and National Insurance contributions are taken off) are at least 20% less than they were before you had the disability. - Your gross earnings (before tax and National Insurance contributions are taken off) are at least £15 a week less than they were before you had the disability.
+- any separate periods that you received the benefits and credits in box A, as long as they were no longer than eight weeks apart - any separate periods that you received the benefits and credits in box B, as long as they were no longer than 12 weeks apart. - Your disability is likely to last for at least six months or the rest of your life. - Your gross earnings (before tax and National Insurance contributions are taken off) are at least 20% less than they were before you had the disability. - Your gross earnings (before tax and National Insurance contributions are taken off) are at least £15 a week less than they were before you had the disability.